Farsley Celtic F.C.: History

 The club was established in 1908 as Farsley Football Club and played in amateur leagues in Leeds.
 They joined the West Riding County Amateur League in 1926 and were runners-up in 1936–37.
 In 1949 they joined Division Two of the Yorkshire League.
-They won the Division in 1951–52, earning promotion to Division One.
-After three bottom-half finishes, league performances improved and Farsley finished fifth in 1955–56 and fourth in 1956–57, before ending the season as runners-up in both 1957–58 and 1958–59.
+They won the division in 1951–52, earning promotion to Division One.
+After three consecutive bottom-half finishes, league performances improved and Farsley finished fifth in 1955–56 and fourth in 1956–57, before ending the season as runners-up in both 1957–58 and 1958–59.
 The 1959–60 season saw them win the league for the first time, and throughout the 1960s the club finished in the top seven of the league.
 They were champions again in 1968–69 and runners-up in 1970–71 and 1971–72.
 In 1974–75 the club reached the first round of the FA Cup for the first time, losing 2–0 at home to Third Division Tranmere Rovers in a match moved to Elland Road to accommodate the record 11,000 crowd.
 After finishing in the bottom four of Division One the following season, the club were relegated to Division Two.
 The following season saw them finish fourth in Division Two, earning promotion back to Division One.
 However, their stay in Division One only lasted one season as they were relegated again at the end of the 1977–78 season.
 After three years in Division Two they were promoted back to Division One at the end of the 1980–81 season.

 In 1982 the Yorkshire League merged with the Midland League to form the Northern Counties East League, with Farsley placed in Division One North.
 They remained in the division until winning it in 1984–85, after which they were promoted to the Premier Division.
 In 1986–87 they were Premier Division runners-up, earning promotion to the newly formed Division One of the Northern Premier League.
 The club remained in the division for seventeen seasons until a third-place finish in 2003–04 saw them promoted to the Premier Division.
 Their first season in the Premier Division ended in controversy; Spennymoor United failed to fulfil their fixtures as they folded and the league opted to expunge their results, leaving Farsley ending the season as league champions.
 However, the Football Association over-ruled the league, awarding three points to all clubs who had not played Spennymoor at the time they had stopped playing.
 This meant that both Hyde United and Workington moved above Farsley in the table, with Hyde gaining automatic promotion.
 Farsley attempted to overturn the decision in the High Court, but were unsuccessful and subsequently entered the play-offs.
 After beating Whitby Town 1–0 in the semi-finals, they lost to Workington on penalties in the final.